-Hiring the service of a trustworthy Italian Solicitor providing independent legal advises is certainly the ideal decision to go through a stress free process and being sure to rely on the support of a professional making the purchaser very best interest.
+When it comes to buy property in Italy Legal Due Diligence represents the necessary and very first initial step to do in order to avoid unpleasant surprises before any offer to purchase is placed in.
+Hiring the service of a trustworthy Italian Lawyer providing independent legal advises is certainly the ideal decision to go through a stress free process and being sure to rely on the support of a professional making his Client very best interest.

-It mainly refers to the existence of the proper authorizations (i.e. building permit, certificate of habitability, building legalization, etc) confirming the legitimacy of the construction and the conformity to its proper use (Residential, Office, Retail, Industrial, agricultural, etc.) with the current urban/construction regulations; This part of the analysis is of crucial importance as the non compliance with these rules makes the property not saleable.
+c.
+Building Compliance: the respect with the city planning, environmental, urban and cadastral regulations; It mainly refers to the existence of the proper authorizations (i.e. building permit, certificate of habitability, building legalization, building amnesty, etc) confirming the regularity of the construction and the conformity to its proper legal use (Residential, Office, Retail, Industrial, agricultural, etc.) with the current urban planning/construction regulations.

-Cadastral Due Diligence consists checking the cadastral regularity of the property through land registry searches, cadastral plans and official graphic representations.
+d.
+Cadastral checks: It consists in checking the cadastral regularity of the property through land registry searches, cadastral plans and official graphic representations.

 Structural/Installations/Security Due Diligence

-In some case it is also required to check the real structural conditions of the property, its statistics and the level of security that the structure has.
+In some case it is also required to check the structural conditions of the property, its static and the level of security that the structure has.

 Also it is important to get the certificate of compliance of the installations (water, electic, heating, air conditioning, etc).
 Due Diligence dealing with security instead is made up of the verification of documents to do with the carrying out of security regulations (i.e. fire prevention certificate, anti-seismic conditions).